catniprayne/wdw-translations/manual.md

 If you get stuck in the game, activate the help texts.
 If you have further technical or content-related questions, open up the Readme file under `Start/Programme/Terzio`.

-There is also help on the Internet at www.weltderwunder-game.de/support.
+There is also help on the internet at www.weltderwunder-game.de/support.

 ## Your mobile computer unit